milvus-io/milvus-docs/site/en/adminGuide/scaleout.md

 ## Overview

 Milvus supports adjusting the number of worker nodes of each type according to your own need.
-This topic describes how to scale out and scale in a Milvus cluster. **We assume that you have already installed a Milvus cluster with Kubernetes before scaling. **
+This topic describes how to scale out and scale in a Milvus cluster. **We assume that you have already installed a Milvus cluster with Kubernetes before scaling.**

-Also, we recommend familiarizing yourself with the [Milvus architecture](architecture_overview.md) before you begin.
+Also, we recommend that you get familiar with the [Milvus architecture](architecture_overview.md) before you begin.

 ## What is scaling-out and scaling-in